The arrival of Vizio’s P Series 4K HDTVs has been highly anticipated ever since their introduction at CES 2014 earlier this year.

 Many of you reading this review may be asking the question: Does Vizio deliver a quality 4K product at an affordable price with good performance?
 Read on to find out.

-For this review I will focus on the 65″ P652ui-B2.
-However, this review applies to the 70″ 60″ and 50″ models, with the exception of the 55″ model which features an IPS (in-plane switching) display panel which effects it’s picture quality differently in comparison to the other models listed here that use a VA (vertical alignment) display panel.
+For this review, I will focus on the 65″ P652ui-B2.
+However, this review applies to the 70″ 60″ and 50″ models, with the exception of the 55″ model which features an IPS (in-plane switching) display panel which affects its picture quality differently in comparison to the other models listed here that use a VA (vertical alignment) display panel.

 This set features a thin black bezel highlighted by an outer thin gray trim.
 The screen has a semi-matte finish, which in my opinion can make the image look a bit dull.
 However, this wasn’t an issue with this set.

-The depth of this display is a bit thicker than most other LED designs thanks to the sets full array backlighting with local dimming.
+The depth of this display is a bit thicker than most other LED designs thanks to the TV’s full array backlighting with local dimming.
 More on this feature later.

-The open-base stand is nothing fancy, but does add a nice touch to the sets overall appearance.
+The open-base stand is nothing fancy but does add a nice touch to the TV’s overall appearance.

 The P652ui-B2 features Vizio’s nicely implemented Internet Apps Plus smart TV platform.
-This platform gives you a very good selection of apps presented in a easy to use menu layout.
-On board are your usual video apps such as Netflix, Amazon Instant, Hulu Plus, Vudu and many more.
+This platform gives you a very good selection of apps presented in an easy-to-use menu layout.
+Onboard are your usual video apps such as Netflix, Amazon Instant, Hulu Plus, Vudu and many more.
 Audio apps include Pandora, Spotify, iHeartRadio and TuneIn.

 For more on Vizio’s Internet Apps Plus, see the video presentation below…